Terkwood/forest/gen/README.md

 ## trivia

-We would have written the 3D mesh-assignment using rust bindings, but it was hard to understand how to manipulate albedo texture on a spatial material.
+We might have written the 3D mesh-assignment using rust bindings, but it was hard to understand how to manipulate albedo texture on a spatial material.